VisualWebBench/VisualWebBench/README.md

 ```
 @article{liu2024webbench,
     author={Junpeng Liu and Yifan Song and Bill Yuchen Lin and Wai Lam and Graham Neubig and Yuanzhi Li and Xiang Yue},
-    title={WebBench: How Far Have Multimodal LLMs Evolved in Web Page Understanding and Grounding?},
+    title={VisualWebBench: How Far Have Multimodal LLMs Evolved in Web Page Understanding and Grounding?},
     year={2024},
     eprint={2404.99999},
     archivePrefix={arXiv},